 IMPACT OF TETFUND’S INTERVENTIONS TO THE POLYTECHNIC

-The management, staff and students of the Federal Polytechnic, Ado-Ekiti is highly grateful to TETFund for the regular and consistent supports which the Fund has made available to the Polytechnic over the years.
+The management, staff and students of the Federal Polytechnic, Ado-Ekiti are highly grateful to TETFund for the regular and consistent supports which the Fund has made available to the Polytechnic over the years.
 Though the institution is yet to benefit on the Special High Impact Intervention, the Polytechnic has benefitted from other categories of intervention.
 The remodelling of the new Polytechnic website was recently funded by TETFund, and that is why TETFund Page is created and made available to showcase all TETFund’s activities and interventions to the Polytechnic.
-Find below the list of TETFund’s interventions to the Polytechnic as you scroll down through the page.